 Summary judgment.
 Zach has also successfully resolved litigation before trial by obtaining summary judgment for a number of claims, including:

 - direct and vicarious liability claims against an international franchisor arising from franchisees’ sales practices (In re Motor Fuel Temperature Sales Practices Litig., 2012 WL 1536161 (D. Kan.
 Apr.
 30, 2012));

 - consumer fraud claims arising from labeling practices (Kremers v.
 Coca-Cola Co., 712 F.Supp.2d 759 (S.D.
 Ill.
 2010)), (Wingate v.
 Barkman Honey, 2021 WL 50987 (D. Kan.
 Jan.
 6, 2021)); and

-- a million-dollar negligence claim against an insurance broker in the Circuit Court of St. Louis.
+- a seven-figure professional liability claim against an insurance broker in the Circuit Court of St. Louis.

 Dismissal on the pleadings.
 Zach has successfully dismissed, with prejudice, inventive tort and contract theories, including:

 - FACTA and negligence claims alleging the defendant failed to truncate credit card receipts, encrypt credit card data and protect consumer credit card information generally; and

 - contract and tortious interference claims alleging improper poaching of employees.
 Quality Resources, Inc. v.
 Pfizer, Inc., 622 Fed.
 Appx.
 606 (8th Cir.
 2015) (affirming dismissal).